Nicky Lopez Player Props: Royals vs. Guardians

-Nicky Lopez -- hitting .179 with a triple and four walks in his past 10 games -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Gavin Williams on the mound, on June 27 at 8:10 PM ET.
+Nicky Lopez -- .148 average over his past 10 games -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Logan Allen on the mound, on June 28 at 8:10 PM ET.

 Nicky Lopez Game Info & Props vs. the Guardians